How can you make yourself happy, you wonder? Here is a short story that will inspire you to think.

-Putting aside the humor, this anecdote may sound extreme but it is not far from the reality of the lives of many people.
-A bulk of the emails I get are around people going through problems, most who come to see me are somehow unhappy.
-They are complaining about life, others, about things, circumstances, about situations.
+Putting aside the humor, this anecdote may sound extreme, but it is not far from the reality of the lives of many people.
+A bulk of the emails I get are around people going through problems; most who come to see me are somehow unhappy.
+They are complaining about life, others, things, circumstances, and situations.

 I am reminded of a great story by Robert Fulghum.
 During his early twenties, he used to work at a countryside resort.
 He had to do the night shift as a receptionist and mind the stables during the day.
 The owner was not the most likable nor the kindest person on the planet, and Robert was getting weary of eating the same lunch every day.
 In addition, the cost of lunch would get deducted from his paycheck.
 It got on his nerves.

 One night, he could hold it no longer, especially when he found out that the same lunch was going to be served for another couple of days.
 One of his colleagues, working as a night auditor, was Sigmund Wollman, a German Jewish guy.
 A survivor of Auschwitz, Sigmund had spent three years in the concentration camp.

 He was happy and content in the same hotel that Robert was mad and upset in.
 Finding no one else around to share his frustration, Robert spoke to Sigmund and expressed his anger against the hotel owner, he was mad because of eating the same food day-in-day-out and for having to pay for it.
 Worked up, he was really cross.

 Sigmund, however, listened patiently before saying:

 “Lissen, Fulchum, Lissen me, lissen me.
 Do you know what’s wrong with you?
 It’s not the food, and it’s not the boss, and it’s not this job.”

 “So, what’s wrong with me?”